CheezItMan/ada-pets-node/README.md

 1. When a pet is successfully created, we get back a response.
 What is the data structure of this response?
 What is the status code?
 1. After we create a pet, we can verify that the pet was created from the response.
 We can also verify that the pet was created and added to the list of pets another way.
 What else can we do?

+### Important Provided Functions

+#### `setResult`

+This function is used to indicate that your function has actually produced a meaningful result.
+(This is necessary because of the asynchronous nature of JavaScript input/output.)

+If you return a value instead of calling `setResult` (or `setError`) then your tests will time out (fail because you took too long to produce a result).

+#### `setError`

+This function is used to indicate that your function has produced an error.
+(Again, this is necessary because of the asynchronous nature of JavaScript input/output.)

+You should use this function instead of `throw`ing an error from your functions.

+**A note on tests**: The tests that expect you to set an error will validate not only that your code produced an error but also that it had an error message that included **_specific_** words using a regular expression.

 ## Wave 1: List Pets

 Before we start doing things like looking at individual pets we want to be able to get a list of all of the pets.